turbot/guardrails-docs/docs/getting-started/getting-started-gcp/observe-gcp-activity/index.md

 - [Connect a GCP Project to Guardrails](/guardrails/docs/getting-started/getting-started-gcp/connect-a-project/)

 You will also need to create  a GCP bucket.
 We’ll illustrate using `guardrails_bucket_example_01`, but use your own name.
-Create your bucket with the default setting for access control: `Uniform`.
+Create your bucket with the default setting for access control: `Fine-Grained`.

 ## Step 1: Locate the `Resource Activities` report